bradleyboy/codepen-react/Readme.md

 1. Open **Pen Settings** and disable **Auto Update Preview** when working with your Pen's JS, particularly as your pen grows in size.
 The transformations are intensive operations, so it's better to do them manually with **Run**.

-2. Be sure **Tracuer** is not enabled in your pen, as it conflicts with the Babel transformation.
+2. Be sure **Traceur** is not enabled in your pen, as it conflicts with the Babel transformation.

 ## Changelog